-Vitamin D seems to be getting some positive publicity lately, but the tide of public opinion is yet to shift on the importance of sunlight in this equation.
-While scientists debate the topic, perhaps a conclusion can be reached with some good old-fashioned logic.
+It seems like there’s much better awareness these days about the importance of vitamin D. However, the tide of public opinion is yet to shift on the importance of sunlight in this equation.
+While scientists debate the topic, perhaps we can reach a conclusion with some good old-fashioned logic.

 First, let’s break down what role the sun plays in our biochemistry, and why it is important in the first place.

-Vitamin D3 can be obtained by adequate sun exposure or by oral supplementation, but which is better?
-For years and years (basically all of human history until the last few hundred years) vitamin D was obtained from the sun in varied amounts based on proximity to the equator.
-Obtaining Vitamin D from food wasn’t really a feasible option, since most foods didn’t have any mentionable level of Vitamin D.
+For years and years (basically all of human history until the last few hundred years) humans obtained vitamin D from the sun in varied amounts based on proximity to the equator.
+Obtaining it from food wasn’t really a feasible option, since most foods didn’t have any mentionable level of vitamin D.

 If you are fortunate enough to be able to get your vitamin D from the sun, your body will tell you how much you need and when you have enough (hello, sunburn).
 The goal is to get adequate sun and not ever burn.
 For light skinned people this may be only 15-30 minutes, but darker skinned people may need two hours or more!